OXID-eSales/graphql-catalogue-module/CONTRIBUTING.md

 - Backwards compatibility breaks must go to the `master` branch
 - New Features go to the latest major version branch
-- Bugfixes to the latest minor version branch, `b-6.2.x` as time of this writing
+- Bugfixes to the latest minor version branch

 If in doubt, open up an issue before writing code, so we can help you settle this and possible other questions.